online art mentorship with Michelle Guitard

 How is the month structured?

 You’ll have one individual and one group session each month.
-Individual sessions are a half-hour conversation conducted via video chat on zoom.
+Individual sessions are a 1 hour conversation conducted via video chat on zoom.

-Our group session happens during the last week of the month.
-If you are unable to attend “in person,” or can only attend part of the session, it’s no problem.
-A recording of the group session is sent out to all students.
+Our group class happens during the last week of the month via zoom.
+A recording of the group class is sent out to all students.

 I’m not very tech-savvy.
 Can I participate?